💬 Discuss

 ~$130/3pp

 UNESCO, more dramatic, no train.
 2h walking tour through a giant underground canyon.
-1h south of Ljubljana. €24/pp.
+1h south of Ljubljana. €24/pp. Not booked for this trip.

 ~$80/3pp